 Low Mileage Driver

-Say you’ve signed a lease that lets you drive 12,000 miles a year and then your circumstances changes.
+Say you’ve signed a lease that lets you drive 12,000 miles a year, and your circumstances change.
 (Perhaps you get a new job within walking distance of your apartment.)
 You won’t get any credit (or very little) for turning the car in with less than 36,000 miles on it, even though it will be worth a little more.
-The result is, your cost per mile goes up.
+The result is that your cost per mile goes up.

 Getting Out of a Lease Early

-It’s possible but very expensive.
-Depending on the age of the car you could end up paying almost as much to turn it in early as you would have done to keep it to the end of the lease.
-Some drivers, when they need to do this, can look online for services online that help people find people that will take over your lease for you.
-However, they are normally very time consuming and rarely work out.
+It’s possible but costly.
+Depending on the car’s age, you could end up paying almost as much to turn it in early as you would have to keep it to the end of the lease.
+When they need to do this, some drivers can look online for services that help find people who will take over your lease for you.
+However, they usually are very time-consuming and rarely work out.

 There’s no simple answer to the question, “Should I buy or lease a car?”
 It depends on your priorities and your financial situation.
 (Do you have a large down payment, and what’s your credit score like?)
-You should also remember that a good, recent model used car will always cost you less than one that’s brand new.
+It would be best if you also remembered that a good, recent model used car will always cost you less than one brand new.

 No matter which way you go, before you sign the retail contract or lease agreement, read everything.
 Make sure you understand it, and only then sign your name.
-You may be a little worn down and just want to go drive your new car, but this is not the time to rush.
-Just as when you started out on your car search, take your time.
-You don’t want to drive off happy with your purchase only to suffer buyer’s remorse later when you realize you signed and agreed to something that you did not want.
+You may be worn down and want to drive your new car, but this is not the time to rush.
+When you start on your car search, take your time.
+You don’t want to drive off happy with your purchase only to suffer buyer’s remorse later when you realize you signed and agreed to something you did not wish to.

 Your Friend in the Car Business